afnog/sse/apache/presentation.md

 	$ sudo mysql_secure_installation

-The password to set for mysql is afnog
+The password for MySQL is probably `afnog` (unless you entered a different password during the installation above).

 	Enter current password for root (enter for none):
 	OK, successfully used password, moving on...